nlholm/docker-demo-documentation/docker-demo-documentation.md

 # Testing the Project as a Whole

-We started testing the ready(ish) architecture by provisioning a clean Vagrant environment.
-On the host, we cd'ed to the project folder that contains the Vagrantfile.
-We ran `vagrant up` , and, once the environment was provisioned, we SSH'ed into the master, `vagrant ssh master`.
+We started testing the finalized architecture by provisioning a clean Vagrant environment.
+On the host, we navigated to the project folder that contains the Vagrantfile.
+We ran `vagrant up` , and, once the environment was provisioned, we connected via SSH to the master, `vagrant ssh master`.

 We cloned the project repository onto the master. `git clone https://github.com/nlholm/docker-demo.git`.